Unforgiven (2007): Main event matches

-In the fifth match, The Great Khali, Batista and Rey Mysterio fought in a Triple Threat match for the World Heavyweight Championship.
+In the fifth match, The Great Khali, Batista, and Rey Mysterio fought in a triple threat match for the World Heavyweight Championship.
 Late in the match, Mysterio performed a 619 onto Khali, and tried to score the pinfall, only for Batista to pull Mysterio off of Khali and throw him out of the ring.
 Batista picked Khali up and delivered a spinebuster.
 Batista then pinned Khali to win the World Heavyweight Championship.

 The next match was Lance Cade and Trevor Murdoch against Paul London and Brian Kendrick for the World Tag Team Championship.
 Cade and Murdoch had the advantage over London and Kendrick early on.
 At one point, Murdoch pulled Kendrick outside the ring, over the top rope, and threw him into Cade, who performed a sitout spinebuster onto Kendrick.
 London tried to help his partner until Cade superplexed him over the top rope.
 Murdoch took the advantage and pinned Kendrick for the win.
 As a result, Lance Cade and Trevor Murdoch retained the World Tag Team Championship.

 In the next match, John Cena faced Randy Orton for the WWE Championship.
 Cena raging entered the ring and started beating on Orton until Orton struck Cena down.
 Orton covered Cena, but Cena kicked out at two.
 Cena angrily lost control and began beating Orton.
 The referee Mike Chioda tried to stop Cena from continuously punching Orton, but Cena continued and was disqualified.
-Therefore, Orton won the match, but not the title, because titles can't change hands by disqualification.
+Therefore, Orton won the match, but not the title, because titles cannot change hands by disqualification.
 As a result, John Cena retained the WWE Championship.
 Outside the ring, Cena put Orton in the STFU while Cena's father kicked Orton in the head the same way Orton had kicked in his head on a previous episode of Raw.
 After the match, Jonathan Coachman booked Cena in a Last Man Standing match against Orton for the WWE Championship at No Mercy.

 The main event was between The Undertaker and Mark Henry.
-During the match, Henry hit Undertaker with a series of splashes and superplexes, but Undertaker was able to continue fighting in the match.
-Henry put Undertaker in the bear hug but Undertaker broke the hold.
-In the end, Undertaker delivered a Last Ride to Henry from the top rope.
-Undertaker then pinned Henry to win the match.
+During the match, Henry hit The Undertaker with a series of splashes and superplexes, but The Undertaker was able to continue fighting in the match.
+Henry put The Undertaker in the bear hug, but The Undertaker broke the hold.
+In the end, The Undertaker delivered a Last Ride to Henry from the top rope.
+The Undertaker then pinned Henry to win the match.